Changissnz/nu_merchant_principal/README.md

 not verified to have been associated with the base cyclical process.

-The possibilities found in diagrams GBGD2 (section Wasting the Drive in Gridlock) and GSA (section Shifty and Shifting Alliances) are of helpful reminder in understanding the complexity of alterable cycles.
+The possibilities found in diagrams GBGD2 (underminement, section Wasting the Drive in Gridlock) and GSA (Game of Sliding Alliances, section Shifty and Shifting Alliances) are of helpful reminder in understanding the complexity of alterable cycles.

 In applied theoretics of cycles, the subfield of physical offendors' use is a popular mention due to historical